CrunchyData/crunchy-katacoda/postgresql-devel/basics/explain/04-other-tools.md

 # Other tools to help you with Explain output
 https://explain.depesz.com/

 If you still feel like reading EXPLAIN output is not the easiest, never fear, there are other tools available to help you visualize and work with the output.
-In this session we will cover one of the most popular web-based tools that is often referenced by many in the PostgreSQL community.
+In this section we will cover one of the most popular web-based tools that is often referenced by many in the PostgreSQL community.

 ## Web tool for analyzing EXPLAIN results

 The site we are going to use today is [https://explain.depesz.com/](https://explain.depesz.com/).
 It is run by two community members for free to the PostgreSQL community.
 By default, it's visualization on the site will be shared publicly but you can turn that off and you can also obfuscate variable names.
-One of the nice features of the map is that it will provide a permalink to the output that you can share with others it they are helping you or are you on team.
+One of the nice features of the map is that it will provide a permalink to the output that you can share with others to view your EXPLAIN results.

- Go ahead and click the link and it will open in a new tab.
+ Go ahead and click the link above and it will open in a new tab.

+### Filling in the form

- If you want go ahead and put a name in the *title* .
-Then you are going to copy the explain output from our last exercise into the box where it says to paste your query.
+ If you want, go ahead and put a name in the *title* .

+ Now you are going to copy the explain output from our last exercise into the box where it says to paste your query.
 Here is the output if you no longer have the results in your console window:

  ```                                                              QUERY PLAN
 ---------------------------------------------------------------------------------------------------------------------------------------